cloudspannerecosystem/spanner-change-watcher/README.md

 See [Spanner Change Archiver README file](./google-cloud-spanner-change-archiver/README.md) for more information.

+## Limitations
+* Spanner Change Watcher and Spanner Change Publisher use [commit timestamps](https://cloud.google.com/spanner/docs/commit-timestamp) to determine when a change has occurred.
+They cannot be used on tables that do not include a commit timestamp.
+* Deletes are not detected, unless these are soft deletes that only update a deleted flag in the corresponding table.
+* Spanner Change Watcher polls tables for changes.
+Polling on larger tables can take some time and cause some delay before a change is detected.
+The default poll interval is 1 second and is configurable.
+* Spanner Change Watcher emits changes on a row level basis, including the commit timestamp of the change.
+It does not emit an even containing all changes of a single transaction.
+If that is needed, the client application will need to group the row level changes together based on the commit timestamp.
+* Spanner Change Watcher is not a managed solution and does not come with Cloud Spanner's SLO.

 ## Support Level
 Please feel free to report issues and send pull requests, but note that this